vista-/srlinux-hackathon-elisa/12_containerlab_startupconfig/README.md

 Let's take a quick look our working directory, on the host!

 You can notice that a new directory prefixed with `clab-` has been created.
 This is called the _lab directory_, and is created on the first deployment of a topology by Containerlab.
 For node kinds that support it (such as SR Linux), this is where the state of the network OS is persisted between deployments.
+Using the `-c` command-line flag in `clab deploy` and `clab destroy` commands removes the lab directory created by Containerlab on lab deployment.

 For example, take a look at the `clab-workshop/leaf1/config/config.json` file: